 5. The Banking Stakeholder Group may submit advice to the Authority on any issue related to the tasks of the Authority with particular focus on the tasks set out in Articles 10 to 16b and Articles 29, 30, 32 and 35.
 (145 Balz, Berès)

 Where members of the Banking Stakeholder Group cannot agree on advice, one third of its members or the members representing one group of stakeholders shall be permitted to issue a separate advice.
-(146 Balz, Berès, 672 Berès, 673 Giegold > )
+(146 Balz, Berès, 672 Berès, 673 Giegold > applies to Art.
+1, 2 & 3)

 The Banking Stakeholder Group, the Securities and Markets Stakeholder Group, the Insurance and Reinsurance Stakeholder Group, and the Occupational Pensions Stakeholder Group may issue joint advice on issues related to the work of the European Supervisory Authorities under Article 56 of this Regulation on joint positions and common acts.
 (147 Balz, Berès)